Deflation fears creep back in Japan as pandemic hits prices

 ALSO READ

-Italian cruise ship docked in Japan has 14 more coronavirus cases -NHK
+As Japan slows down, prices at risk of falling while bars, restaurants suffer

+Wife of Japan's Abe criticised for group shrine visit, adding to his coronavirus woes

-Japan to decide whether to extend state of emergency as early as Monday - broadcaster NHK
+Japan to expand state of emergency to rest of country - Yomiuri

-Coronavirus cases on Italian cruise ship in Japan rises to about 90 -NHK

-Japan to decide as early as Monday whether to extend coronavirus emergency - NHK